 When you are dealing with alcoholic behavior, you must practice self-care.
 Do things that you love to do, things that help you.
 Consider joining a support group for those who want to know how to live with an alcoholic.
 Support groups may give you the chance to share your feelings, teach you how to build a healthy social support system, and provide other assistance.

 If you want to know how to talk to an alcoholic spouse, this can be tough.
 Some alcoholics will never listen until they find help.
-In this case, you may need to give them a serious ultimatum that they find help or you leave.
+In this case, you may need to give them a serious ultimatum that they need to find help or you will leave.

 You can hold an intervention with loved ones or friends to let your spouse know how their drinking has affected others.
 You can tell your spouse that you have joined support groups for spouses of alcoholics.
 You have learned what you need to do and how to handle things.